chtenb/fate/README.md

     scale.
   - Switching between these modes should be done automatically, but it should be possible to override manually.
-- Allow fate to be used for bulk file editing according to some given script
-  - Things like completion need to be disabled for this to speed up starting fate
 - Implement commandmode as a persistent command, similar to undomode
 - Improve syntax highlighting, for instance by disregarding quotes inside comments and strings
   - select around should maybe also disregard brackets etc in comments and strings
   - Maybe it helps to only match regex per line in some cases
 - Snippet technology
   - Expand and surround/refactoring
-- Reimplement repeat, since classes can't be decorated
-  - Record input of user
-  - Problem: how to handle next_document etc?
-We don't want those to be recorded.
 - Easier file opening

 LONG TERM